Angelo1211/HybridRenderingEngine/README.md

 ### Graphics Programming Community <3

-Shout-out to Kostas Anagnostou and Eric Arnebäck for taking the time to answer all of my questions for the last couple of months, your explanations made understanding every daunting topic a breeze!
+Shout-out to Kostas Anagnostou and Eric Arnebäck for taking the time to answer all of my questions for the last couple of months, your explanations made understanding every daunting topic so much easier!

 ## License